One of your top-performing employees calls you out of nowhere, and tells you they are resigning.

 Why Do Employees Leave?

-Unfortunately, it’s not always easy figuring out why employees are leaving.
+One of the most important things you can understand and address as a leader is why employees leave.
+Unfortunately, it’s not always easy figuring out why.
 Getting them to open up can be tricky, though you might with strategic exit interview questions.

-With that said, there are a handful of items known to be common factors that contribute to employees leaving.
+There are a handful of items known to be common factors that contribute to employees leaving.
 Recognizing and learning these will inform your employee retention strategy.

 Toxic company culture